 Blacks Run is located in the City of Harrisonburg and receives run-off from the City, JMU, VDOT and Rockingham County, then eventually flows to Cooks Creek.
 A TMDL was developed in 2002 for Blacks Run and Cooks Creek but did not issue waste load allocations (WLA) to the jurisdictions in the watershed.
-A revision for the local TMDL has been completed with the public comment period ending on December 28, 2018.
-Approval of the TMDL revision is expected in the coming months.
+A revision to the local TMDL has been completed and approved by the EPA on July 10, 2019.
+As such, an Action Plan will be developed and included in the requested time frame for the next MS4 General Permit period.